grz0zrg/fsynth/documentation/mk/docs/ui.md

 All added instruments are set to additive synthesis by default.

-Instruments can be configured to output AUDIO (default), OSC data or custom MIDI data.
+Instruments can be configured to output AUDIO (default), OSC data and custom MIDI data.

 The score is a hidden surface which can be modified independently from the visual canvas using the **synthOutput** GLSL uniform.